beevik/go6502/README.md

 *
 ```

-The `.` is shorthand for the current program counter address.
-You may also
+Note the `.` after the `d` command.
+This is shorthand for the current program
-pass an address or mathematical expression to disassemble code starting at any
+counter address.
+You may also pass an address or mathematical expression to
-address:
+disassemble code starting from any address:

 ```
 * d START+2